guidefari/here_hugo/apps/v2/src/content/note/effect-scoped-transactions.md

 images: ["https://og.guidefari.com/og-image?title=Scoped%20transactions%20in%20Effect"]
 ---

-A scoped transaction ties a database transaction to a resource lifetime.
-Effect can interrupt the work inside the transaction while still ensuring that it commits or rolls back and releases its connection.
+A scoped transaction keeps a database transaction tied to the lifetime of its connection.
+Effect can interrupt the work inside the transaction while still ensuring that it commits or rolls back and releases the connection.

 [Effect v4 RC.112 release](https://github.com/Effect-TS/effect/releases/tag/effect%404.0.0-rc.112)